 Note C8.
-Share Capital
+Share capital

-The registered share capital in the parent company was distributed, as at December 31, 2023, among 23,851,547 shares with a quotient value of SEK 0.15 (0.15) each.
+The registered share capital in the parent company CellaVision AB (publ) was distributed, as at December 31, 2024, among 23,851,547 shares with a quotient value of SEK 0.15 (0.15) each.
 The number of shares in issue is unchanged compared with the same period in the previous year.
 Each share entitles the holder to one vote and each person entitled to vote at a general meeting of shareholders may vote for the full number of shares owned and represented by her or him without limit to the voting right.
 All shares confer an equal right to share in the company's assets and profits.
 No shares are held by the company itself.
-There has been a value transfer in 2023 to shareholders of SEK 53,666 thousand (47,703) attributable to dividends of SEK 2.25 per share (2.00).
+There has been a value transfer in 2024 to shareholders of SEK 53,666 thousand (53,666) attributable to dividends of SEK 2.25 per share (2.25).